rh-jmc-team/jfr-native-image-performance/README.md

 # jfr-native-image-performance

 ### Summary
 This test builds graalvm branch and uses it to build a simple custom Quarkus native app that has been rigged to produce more JFR events.
 It measures time to first repsonse, RSS (measured upon start up), image size, and runs a hyperfoil benchmark to gather response time data.
-Then it produces `performance_test_results.txt` which summarizes the results.
+Then it produces `report_date.txt` which summarizes the results.

 ### Configurations Tested

+1. Native Image with JFR enabled
-1. Master branch without JFR in the image build
+2. Native Image without JFR in the build
-2. Master branch with JFR recording
-3. Master branch with JFR in the build but not recording
+3. Java with JFR enabled
-4. Development branch with new commits
-5. Development branch without new commits

-Configurations 1-3 or 4-5 can be tested in a single run.
-The first three configurations are each tested using two different hyperfoil benchmarks.
-The same quarkus app is used for both, just at different endpoints.
+4. Java without JFR enabled

+All configurations are tested in a single run.

 The Quarkus app has two endpoints `regular` and `work` which are meant to be used for two different benchmarks.